 The NFL is king among all sports, so even the preseason schedule attracts significant interest from fans and bettors alike.
 Training camp and preseason are preparation for the regular season, and while the games are mostly meaningless and the outcomes don’t count in the standings, there is still much interest and more to consider.

 Fans follow their favorite players and stars, who play very little during the preseason.
 But bettors and handicappers, especially those that are more serious and savvy, are searching and scouring the internet for clues and information from teams, coaches, beat writers and media while evaluating the lines at sites like DraftKings Sportsbook and FanDuel Sportsbook.

 So how do you approach and handicap preseason games with backups logging more playing time and the games and outcomes rendered mostly meaningless?
 Follow along as our NFL preseason betting guide sheds some light on preparing for the preseason with tips on betting and expectations.

 The exhibition season typically begins the first week of August with the Hall of Fame Game in Canton, Ohio.
 One team from the AFC and NFC are selected to play in the Hall of Fame Game.

-The four following weeks feature preseason games on Thursday, Friday and Saturday nights with all teams playing four games.
+The three following weeks feature preseason games on Thursday, Friday and Saturday nights with all teams playing three games.
 Exhibition games are almost exclusively played at night due to hot summer weather, and teams in the same division do not play one another during the exhibition season.